thePlatform/thePlatform-video-manager/README.md

 # == Installation ==

-Copy the folder "MediaAMP-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
+Copy the folder "thePlatform-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
 Activate the plugin and set your MPX credentials in the plugin settings interface.

 # == Screenshots ==